Alan Rough

-Alan Roderick Rough MBE (/rVf/; born 25 November 1951) is a Scottish former footballer who played as a goalkeeper.
+Alan Roderick Rough MBE (/rVf/; born 25 November 1951) is a Scottish former professional footballer who played as a goalkeeper.
 He won 53 caps for Scotland and played in two FIFA World Cups.
 He also had a long club career, principally with Partick Thistle and Hibernian.

 Since retiring as a player, Rough had a spell as manager of junior club Glenafton Athletic and has worked in the media, particularly on radio phone-in shows.

 Early life

 Rough was born in Glasgow and was educated at Knightswood Secondary School.

-Playing career

-Club
+Club career

 After making his debut at the end of season 1969–70, Rough went on to play a total of 631 games for Partick Thistle in all competitions (409 in the league), which are all-time club record totals.
 He was a member of the Jags team that defeated Celtic 4–1 in the 1971 Scottish League Cup Final.

 Rough told The Scotsman in 2010:

 "I loved playing for Thistle, loved winning the League Cup with them, and maybe I stayed there too long but that was me.
 I never thought about 'career' and I never bothered about money.
 All of my business ventures – the pub in Maryhill, the sports shop in Musselburgh – failed.
 But I absolutely loved standing in the Wembley tunnel next to these English stars like Kevin Keegan and Emlyn Hughes when I was on 40 quid a week at Thistle, when the previous week at Firhill the crowd had been 2100, and we were about to walk on to the park and enjoy a famous win."

 Shortly after his testimonial game in 1982 (Scotland XI vs Celtic), Rough transferred to Hibernian for a £60,000 fee.
 He was eventually replaced by Andy Goram, who also took his place in the Scotland squad.

 After leaving Hibs in 1988, Rough played in the United States with Orlando Lions.
 He also had spells with Celtic (covering for the injured Pat Bonner), Hamilton Academical and Ayr United before leaving senior football.

+He was won the SFWA Footballer of the Year and finished runner-up (separated by a single vote) for Scottish Football Personality of the Year in 1981.